 3. Interview more candidates

 Many HR departments are dealing with ghosting by keeping more candidates in the recruiting pipeline.
 By setting more interviews and identifying additional qualified prospective hires, employers can avoid a lengthy hiring cycle due to interview no-shows and post-offer ghosting.

-Strong talent management practises reduce ghosting
+Strong talent management practices reduce ghosting

-Good communication with candidates, regular recognition of existing employees, and a culture of mutual respect can help organisations reduce the likelihood of workplace ghosting.
+Good communication with candidates, regular recognition of existing employees, and a culture of mutual respect can help organizations reduce the likelihood of workplace ghosting.
 Talent management solutions from Asure Software are an important tool for increasing employer responsiveness throughout the recruiting and onboarding process.